How to Play Bocce Ball: Everything You Ever Wanted to Know

 As the story goes, just after World War I, there was a waitress named Fanny working at the Café de Grand-Temps.
 When someone had lost a game without scoring a point, she would take pity on them and allow them to kiss her on the cheek.

 One day, the local mayor lost a game and went to the café for his prize.
-No one is sure what prompted Fanny to do what she did next, though maybe she was upset with the mayor for some other reason.
+No one is sure what prompted Fanny to do what she did next, though maybe she was upset with the mayor for another reason.

 She lifted her skirt and offered him the other cheek!

 Legend has it, the mayor didn’t even hesitate.
-Thus began the tradition that requires a player (or entire team) that loses a game without scoring a single point to “kiss Fanny.”
+Thus began the tradition that requires a player (or entire team) who loses a game without scoring a single point to “kiss Fanny.”

 What You Need to